Human Trafficking Vulnerability

 “Understanding Decision Dilemmas” (with Jonathan Bendor and Benjamin Douglas)

-“Differential Evaluations for Imperfections: Negative Campaigns and Underrepresentation in Politics” (with Soo Sun You)
+“Differential Evaluations for Imperfections: Negative Campaigns and Underrepresentation in Politics” (with Anna Mikkelborg and Soo Sun You)

-“The Etiology of Child Trafficking” (with Guy Grossman and Dennis Feehan)
+“The Etiology of Child Trafficking” (with Guy Grossman, Dennis Feehan, Elizabeth Herman, and Maya Lu)

 “Sexism in the 2016 and 2020 U.S. Presidential Elections: Prejudice Against Women (Leaders) on Voter Turnout and Candidate Choice” (with Libby Jenke, Jon Krosnick, and Emily West)